-Easily reach your PPC target for AdWords, Bing and FB.
-Did you know that PPC visitors are more likely to buy from your site that other visitors?
-Did you know that sponsored results makes up a larger percentage (about 65%) for keywords with high commercial intent?
-Did you also know that half of your audience cannot differentiate a paid result from an organic result?
+And, did you know that sponsored results makes up a larger percentage (about 65%) for keywords with high commercial intent?
+Did you also know that half of your audience doesn’t even differentiate a paid result from an organic result?

-By considering those amazing facts, it may be worrying for you if your PPC campaign is ineffective and not boosting sales.
+By considering these amazing facts, it may be worrying for you if your PPC campaign is ineffective and not boosting sales.

 - Set up manual IP exclusions